valkey-io/valkey-doc/README.md

 }
 ```

-Modules, libraries and tools follow a similar structure under their respective directories.
+Modules, libraries, tools and AI libraries follow a similar structure under their respective directories.

 ### Commands